microsoft/rushstack/libraries/rig-package/README.md

   "$schema": "https://developer.microsoft.com/json-schemas/rig-package/rig.schema.json",

   "rigPackageName": "example-rig",
-  "rigProfile": "sdk-library"
+  "rigProfile": "web-library"
 }
 ```

+The fields:
+- `"rigPackageName"`: (Required) The name of the rig package to inherit from.
+It should be an NPM package name
+   with the "-rig" suffix.
+- `"rigProfile"`: (Optional) Selects a config profile from the rig package.
+The name must consist of
+   lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`.
+   If omitted, then the `"default"` profile will be used.

-This eliminates the `"extends"` stub files entirely.
-A tool that implements the `rig.json` system would
+Using **rig.json** eliminates the `"extends"` stub files entirely.
+A tool that implements the **rig.json** system
-look for its config file (`config/<targetFile>.json`) using this procedure:
+would probe for its config file (`<targetFile>.json`) using the following procedure:

 1. First check for `config/<targetFile>.json` in the project folder; if found, use that file.
 OTHERWISE...
 2. Check for `config/rig.json`; if found, then this project is using a rig package.
 Read the `<rigPackageName>`